LIVE NIRVANA TOUR HISTORY: CHRONOLOGY OF NEWLY SURFACED NIRVANA RECORDINGS (2009 ONWARDS)

 LNTH

 New transfer for this source directly from the master, replacing old ANA(2) copies.
-Sound quality is unfortunately still pretty awful, therefore just recommended for completists.
+Unfortunately, the sound quality is still pretty awful, therefore just recommended for completists.

 LNTH

 Different and better sounding tape replacing the old and mislabelled version.
-[UPDATE: NOT AN UPGRADE!
-LESS COMPLETE THAN THE OLD VERSION]
+[UPDATE: Not an upgrade!
+Less complete and not better sounding than the old version.]

 LNTH